-On December 21, 2023 by and through a joint venture subsidiary of the Company, we purchased real property located at 13900 Newton Street, Overland Park, KS 66233 commonly called "The Louis Overland Park" (the "Louis Property") for \$44,340,000, with debt financing of \$23,240,000.
-Our contribution was \$8,000,000.
-This is a "value-add" transaction whereby only relatively slight renovations are contemplated.
+On January 28, 2025, by and through a joint venture subsidiary of the Company, we purchased real property located at 4440 Roanoke Pkwy, Kansas City, MO 64111 commonly called "Infinity at Plaza West" (the "Infinity Property") for \$29,290,000, with debt financing of \$21,673,797 (loan assumption).
+Our initial contribution was \$9,000,000 with additional contributions possible as the Company may determine necessary.
+This is a "value-add" transaction whereby significant renovations are contemplated, including updates to kitchens, flooring and bathrooms.
 The investment horizon is approximately three (3) years from acquisition, provided however that there is no restriction on an earlier sale of the property.
 While there may be some cash flow to the Company prior to sale, it is anticipated that the bulk of the returns will come upon sale of the property.
-As of March 31, 2024 an internal valuation of the Louis Property is \$51,400,000, with debt outstanding of \$23,137,410.
+As of March 31, 2025 an internal valuation of the Infinity Property is \$32,125,000, with debt outstanding of \$21,565,070.